What do you keep top of mind when creating content? Maybe uniqueness, audience research, or topic relevance?

-There are dozens of other criteria, like technical factors, article length, and visuals, that all play a role in how well your content performs in organic search.
+Dozens of other criteria, like technical factors, article length, and visuals, all play a role in how well your content performs in organic search.

-Fortunately, you don’t have to do guesswork to figure out the magic formula for success.
+Fortunately, you don’t have to do any guesswork to figure out the magic formula for success.

 We focused on organic search results, social media (Facebook) engagement, and backlinks (links to these articles from other websites).